ajaytitus1386/Portio/src/projects/about/about.md

 slug: "about/about"
 ---

-A Final Year Computer Science Student currently focused on Frontend Development in Web and Mobile Tech.
+### A Final Year Computer Science Student currently focused on Frontend Development in Web and Mobile Tech.

 I have worked on a collection of Personal, Academic and Real World Projects, which you can check out below.

-With a fiery passion for working on projects that directly influence or interact with the customer's experience and perspective, I always aim to bring interestring insights and approachs to any challenge that comes my way.
+With a fiery passion for working on projects that directly interact with the customer's experience, I always aim to bring interestring insights and approachs to any challenge that comes my way.